evkx/evkx.github.io/content/models/volkswagen/id._unyx/id._unyx/_index.md

 You can choose between two sound systems on the Volkswagen Id.
 UNYX.

-- With the Sound system, you get five speakers with a max system output of 140 watts.
+- **Sound system**: This system features five speakers and delivers a maximum output of 140 watts.
-- With the Sennheiser Soundsystem, you get 12 speakers with a max system output of 395 watts.
+- **Sennheiser Soundsystem**: This system features 12 speakers and delivers a maximum output of 395 watts.

-The model has 4 USB-C connections as standard.
+Additionally, the model includes 4 USB-C connections as standard.

 ## Lights